How can we help you today?

 Design for mobile first

-- Use click-to-call buttons so people can easily reach you without needing to scroll.
+• Using click-to-call buttons so patients can reach you quickly

 Offer interactive elements that support patient goals

-- Short videos or step-by-step visuals that explain procedures
+• Short videos or visuals that explain procedures

 Build pages with patient experience in mind

-Step 6: Add key healthcare features (forms, booking, telehealth, and trust signals)
+Step 6: Add key healthcare features like booking, forms, and telehealth

-Once your layout is set, the next step is choosing the features that make medical websites useful and easy for patients to navigate.
-These tools support smoother communication, quicker responses, and a more reliable healthcare website design overall.
+Once your layout is set, the next step in medical website creation is adding features that make your site easier to use.
+These tools support faster communication, better access, and a smoother experience for both patients and staff.

-Below are the core features every medical website should consider:
+Below are the core features every healthcare website should include:

 Appointment requests and online booking

-A helpful booking process should be visible on every major page.
-You can offer:
+A clear booking process should be visible on every major page so potential clients can take action right away.

 Patient forms and resources (with HIPAA-aware guidance)

-A simple “Do and Don’t” list helps keep this area clear:
+A simple “Do’s and Don’ts” list helps keep this area clear:

 Do:

-- Use secure portals for forms that collect health information
+• Use secure portals for collecting health information.

 Don’t: